Saturday, 21 June 2014

 This place was perched on the lip of a frightful drop into the gorge that we had just climbed out of, which was known as the Trou de Bozouls and was quite a tourist attraction in the area.

-On a promontory in the middle was an ancient church, which looked impossible to get to, but must have had a road.
+On a promontory in the middle was an ancient church, which looked impossible to get to, but must have had a road to it.

 People were lunching under an awning, out of the white glare of the midday sun, We sank down and ordered coffee with a jug of water, and I almost cried with exhaustion and relief.